dapplets/media-downloader/README.md

 Live example is available on YouTube website with installed [Dapplet Extension](https://github.com/dapplets/dapplet-extension).

-To start development you need to run two terminals simultaneously:
+To start development you need to run three terminals simultaneously:

 ```
 cd dapplet